Colon Cancer Screenings

 - Hemoccult Card

-In either test, you obtain small samples of feces from your bowel movements and place into a collection tube (iFOBT) or “card” (Hemoccult).
+In either test, you obtain small samples of feces from your bowel movements and place into a collection tube (iFOBT), “card” (Hemoccult) or sample containter provided in a kit (Cologuard)..
 This is done in the privacy of your own home.
 These samples are then taken to the laboratory covered by your insurance company.

 The United States Preventive Services Task Force has stated that the colonoscopy is the “most sensitive and specific test for detecting cancer”